-Monash Uni and Precedence Health Care
+CEO, Precedence Health Care

-Michael is a founding member of the Australian National Consultative Committee on e-Health and a member of the Health Informatics Society of Australia.
-He was elected Fellow of the American Association for Artificial Intelligence in 1995 for his “pioneering theory and applications of reactive planning systems and agent architectures”.
-He is also a Fellow of the Australian Computer Society, a member of the Association for Computing Machinery, and a member of the New York Academy of Sciences.
-In 1990, the Bulletin proclaimed Michael one of Australia’s “national assets”.
+Professor Georgeff is a founding member of the Australian National Consultative Committee on e-Health (ANCCEH) and a member of the Health Informatics Society of Australia (HISA).
+He was elected Fellow of the American Association for Artificial Intelligence for his “pioneering theory and applications of reactive planning systems and agent architectures”.
+He is also a Fellow of the Australian Computer Society.
+In 2017 he was awarded the John Hilton award, by HISA, for excellence in primary care informatics.